-Helados La Tapatia, Inc., an ice cream and fruit delicacies maker in Fresno California has recently summoned to return all of its products due to suspicion of contamination with Listeria Monocytogenes.
+Helados La Tapatia, Inc., an ice cream and fruit delicacies maker in Fresno California has recently been summoned to return all of its products due to suspicion of contamination with Listeria Monocytogenes.
 The Fresno Company is working in tight cooperation with federal food-safety regulators.

 The food products were distributed to retail stores in California, Nevada, Arizona, Washington, Canada, and Guam.
-These products include ice cream, popsicles, fruit bars, fruit cups, and flavored ice sticks, which are under the brand names of Helados La Tapatia and Icesations.
+These products include ice cream, popsicles, fruit bars, fruit cups, and flavored ice sticks, which are under the brand names Helados La Tapatia and Icesations.

-The company implemented the recall because of the findings of U.S. Food and Administration during its routine inspection.
+The company implemented the recall because of the findings of the U.S. Food and Administration during its routine inspection.
 They have discovered present bacteria on several pieces of food-processing equipment.
 However, no complaint has been reported so far, yet while the investigation is still ongoing, the company suspended all of its products for all of its products.